huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

-> Is it the offdiagonal part in matrix-valued function.
+> Is the input correlator the offdiagonal part in matrix-valued function?
+As for the offdiagonal correlator, the corresponding spectral function might be not positive-definite.
+Some tricks have been implemented to cure this issue.

 *Type:*